dbwebb-se/mvc/example/symfony-doctrine/README.md

 In the README for Ruby DotEnv there is a [table showing the order of the configuration files](https://github.com/bkeepers/dotenv#what-other-env-files-can-i-use) and with recommendations for which files should be checked in to Git and which ones should not be checked in, given that you follow the recommendations and always have your secrets in the files ending with `.local`.

+Symfony has configured your `.gitignore` to ensure that the `.env` files ending with `.local` are not added to your git repo.
+Ensure that the settings are there by checking out your `.gitignore` file.

 Verify settings from Dotenv